In Part 1 of the Diffusion Models series, I covered the theory behind DDPM, the most basic diffusion model, which consists of:

 At first, I took this formulation for granted and just agreed with what the authors proposed here.
 But after learning more about it, I realized how and why they were able to come up with this:

-• Hence, the authors formulated it such that the network needs to predict/learn an unconstrained interpolation weight $v$, and map it to that range via a geometric interpolation in the log-space, which naturally keeps the output between the two bounds regardless of what $v$ the network outputs.
+Hence, the authors formulated it such that the network predicts an interpolation weight $v$, and maps it to that range via a geometric interpolation in the log-space.
+When $v \in [0, 1]$, this keeps the output strictly between the two bounds; the VLB loss naturally discourages the network from pushing $v$ outside this range.

 Now that we understand how $\Sigma_\theta(x_t, t)$ is formulated, the next question is, how do we train/learn it?